What Is AES Encryption? A Quick Breakdown

 Side-Channel Attacks

-While AES remains secure, hackers sometimes attack the systems that use it.
+While the AES cipher remains secure, hackers sometimes attack the systems that use it.
 These are called side-channel attacks.
 They don’t target AES directly.
 Instead, they exploit hardware weaknesses, power usage, or timing differences.

 One example is the 2017 Cache Timing Attack.
 Researchers showed that AES keys could be leaked from Intel CPUs.
 This attack worked by measuring how long encryption operations took.
 It didn’t break AES itself.
 It only worked on certain systems.